 6 Sheltie Health Problems You Need to Know

-Being genetically similar, pedigree dog breeds are more likely to suffer from certain inherited diseases.
-Here are 6 Sheltie health problems known to affect the joints, hips, kneecaps, blood, skin and eyes.
+Being genetically similar, purebred dogs are more likely to suffer from inherited diseases.
+Here are 6 such Sheltie health problems which affect the joints, hips, kneecaps, blood, skin and eyes.

 Shelties are basically a healthy dog breed, so don't let this article about possible health problems scare you.
-These are just potential issues to look out for.
+Careful breeding and genetic testing should rule these out for your dog, but if not, these are the potential issues to look out for.

 It's all too easy to overfeed a Sheltie.
 One of the most important things you can do for your Sheltie's health is prevent him from becoming overweight.